heinzeh/FFF/README.md

-# Software-Engineering-Final-Project
+# Software Engineering Final Project
-CS4320 Final Project </br>
+CS4320 Final Project </br></br>
-We created a website for a Fortnite: Battle Royale club to match yourself with people who play the same Game Type as you. </br>
+For our project, we created a website for a 'Fortnite: Battle Royale' club to match yourself with people who play the same Game Type as you. </br></br>
-You can either log in or create an account and once logged in just pick a Game Type and find your team!</br>
+You can either log in or create an account and once logged in just pick a Game Type and find team members!</br>

 # Members
 Jake Woratzeck (Product Owner) </br>